Central Europe launches new austerity drive

 Austerity is also being imposed at a time when monetary policy is still tight because of soaring inflation, pumped up by rising energy and food prices.

 Inflation hit levels in CEE unseen in Western Europe, partly because of the weight of energy and food in consumer price index baskets, as well as the continuing tight labour markets, which have pushed up wages sharply in several countries (though often it has fallen in real terms).
-Hungarian inflation hit 25.6% y/y in March, the highest rate in the EU.
+Hungarian inflation hit 25.6% year on year in March, the highest rate in the EU.

-Inflation is now coming down as food and energy prices ease, though core inflation – which strips out those volatile prices – is still stubbornly high.
+Inflation is now coming down as food and energy prices ease, though core inflation, which strips out those volatile prices, is still stubbornly high.
 In most countries inflation is only expected to be back into single digits at the end of the year.

 Central banks have hiked interest rates to bring down inflation, even though the impact has been limited because most of the inflation push is imported.
 By doing so they have also often been working at cross-purposes with governments, creating tensions, as their tight monetary policies hurt the companies and consumers that governments are trying to support with their generous subsidy programmes.